The EquiJack is ideal for lifting haynets between 10kg and 30kg to drain after soaking as well as being useful to hang the net in your horse’s stable.

 Always store the EquiJack out of reach of children and animals.
 When putting the EquiJack away, make certain that it’s placed securely to prevent it being a trip hazard.

-A GENTLE REMINDER … Please visit our safety page before installing and using your Equijack.
 The Equijack could cause injury or death if used incorrectly.